BurdaMagazinOrg/infinite-theme/README.md

 [![Monthly Downloads](https://poser.pugx.org/burdamagazinorg/infinite_theme/d/monthly?format=flat-square)](https://packagist.org/packages/burdamagazinorg/infinite_theme)
 [![License](https://poser.pugx.org/burdamagazinorg/infinite_theme/license?format=flat-square)](https://packagist.org/packages/burdamagazinorg/infinite_theme)

-awesome Drupal 8 theme delivered with [Thunder CMS](http://www.thunder.org).
+Drupal 8 theme delivered with the [Thunder CMS](http://www.thunder.org).

 ![Theme preview](./images/infinite.png)

 ### Installation
+1. make sure you have node with npm installed (https://nodejs.org/)

-1. go to theme path in bash: `cd docroot/themes/contrib/infinite_theme`
+1. go to theme path in your shell: `cd docroot/themes/contrib/infinite_theme`
-2. type: `npm install` for build theme for production use
+2. type: `npm install` to build the theme for production use

 ### Development

-- `gulp` build theme for production use (starting after npm install)
+- `gulp` build the theme for production use (this starts automatically after npm install)
-- `gulp bower` just run bower.json update
+- `gulp bower` runs bower update
-- `gulp sass` generate compressed CSS for production use
+- `gulp sass` generates compressed CSS for production use
-- `gulp sass --dev` generate readable CSS with source maps
+- `gulp sass --dev` generates readable CSS with source maps
-- `gulp watch` auto-builds if detected change in sass / templates / js and reload browser thanks BrowserSync
+- `gulp watch` auto-builds if a change is detected in sass / templates / js and reloads the browser thanks to BrowserSync
-- `gulp watch --http://yourhost.local:8888` quick way without user input
+- `gulp watch --http://yourhost.local:8888` you can provide your URL with the command directly
-- `gulp watch --http://yourhost.local:8888 --dev` quick development sass
+- `gulp watch --http://yourhost.local:8888 --dev` you can also generate readable CSS, while watching for changes